-Kennesaw Mountain Nature Preschool is a progressive Forest Preschool program inspired by the the original Scandinavian Forest Kindergartens as well as the Reggio Emilia Approach.
+Kennesaw Mountain Nature Preschool is a progressive Forest Preschool program inspired by Nature as well as the Reggio Emilia Approach.

 Our mountain setting provides a rich landscape for children to play as active stewards of the local community and environment.
 Our program will take place in our privately owned woodland area as well as in the local natural passive park areas of Cobb County, GA.
 We will utilize these diverse habitats to offer children natural experiences that have an enormous potential to inspire inquiry from the wonders and curiosities of the natural world.
 Childhood is a time that we recognize the importance of slowing down with children to experience the ever - changing landscapes in our natural community.
 In addition, our program also has an indoor studio space where children are dropped off, nap/rest or go to in times of extreme weather situations as a safety protocol.

 Key principles of our approach to Forest Preschool :

 - Nature Immersion

 - Inquiry Based Learning